Issues muddle hearing on inmate early release policy - NewsBreak

 Cooper was the only state lawmaker to dial into the hearing.

-He urged the CDCR to not move forward with making the policy permanent, pointing to suspects in the Sacramento shooting that were out of prison in part because they were considered non-violent and earning good conduct credits.
+He urged the CDCR to not move forward with making the policy permanent, pointing to a suspect in the Sacramento shooting that was out of prison because they were considered non-violent and earned good conduct credits.

 He wants to change the definition of non-violent.